 1. Impacts morale:

 Studies have shown that layout of office impacts the employee morale which affects the functioning.
 When we say layout, it does not imply only the décor and facilities, but the relationships between people who work there and the general environment.
 Often this is referred as ergonomics.

 2. Impacts business:

-As layout has impact on the morale, it directly impacts the efficiency and thereby the business success rate.
+As layout has an impact on the morale, it directly impacts the efficiency and thereby the business success rate.
 The more the people working there are happy, the better is the output.
-This is direct link to the business success factor.
+This is a direct link to the business success factor.

 3. Way the work is done:

 The traditional style of work like working at one desk or work executed by only one person has been replaced by re-engineered organizational structure.
 The work or task at this modern age has changed due to globalization that is governed by the use of information technology.
-The tremendous developments in this technology has impacted the office working hours and way to perform the tasks.
+The tremendous developments in this technology have impacted the office working hours and way to perform the tasks.

 4. Manage changes: